AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 The development and maintenance of these networks is overseen by a specialized guild of cultivators who combine botanical knowledge with pressurization magic to sustain optimal growing conditions.

 <div class="feathermark">
-    <p class="feathermark-attribution">Corvi's Feathermark</p>
-    <p>The vastness of human self-deception never fails to astound me.
-These "grow zones" they've so carefully cultivated—these gardens suspended impossibly in the sky—are not their creation at all.
-They're parasites, feeding off something far older.</p>
-    <p>Notice how the root systems always curl toward the Splint?
-How the most vibrant growth occurs in chambers that align with those "random" cracks in the spire's face?
-That's because they're tapping into vascular networks that long predate human presence here.
-The spire is not dead stone but dormant flesh.</p>
-    <p>What they call "Embedded Root Networks" are actually the capillary systems of the ancient entity.
-Their "hydroponic channels" follow pathways carved by fluids that once nourished something unimaginably vast.
-Even the bioluminescence they so proudly display is merely the faint residual glow of a metabolic process they've inadvertently reactivated.</p>
-    <p>They aren't growing gardens—they're stimulating nerve endings.
-And one day, the creature will feel enough to wake.</p>

 </div>

 ### Wind Automation Systems